FTP Client

 Connection Profiles

-Save reusable connection profiles with hostname, port, protocol, username, password or private key path, default remote directory, and a friendly name.
-Profiles are stored encrypted on your device.
+Save reusable connection profiles with hostname, port, protocol, username, password or private-key path, default remote directory, and a friendly name.
+Profiles are stored as JSON in app-private storage, sandboxed to Stealth by Android.
+You can also choose not to save credentials per profile so the password is requested at connect time.

 Browsing and Transfers

 Local pane.
-Browse internal storage, SD card, and SAF locations.
+Browse internal storage, SD card, and Storage Access Framework locations.

 Remote pane.
 Browse the connected server with breadcrumbs and quick navigation.